• Recipes

 If you love Indian food just as I do and love those spicy, dry curries that they serve in many Indian restaurants then make this beef and potato curry.

-You absolutely don’t want to spoil the fragrant Indian dish by adding any more side dishes to it, unless of course, you want to make a full out Indian themed dinner spread.
+You absolutely don’t want to spoil the fragrant Indian meat dish by adding any more side dishes to it, unless of course, you want to make a full Indian themed dinner spread.

-But for a cozy family dinner, a few pieces of garlic bread or a small portion of rice would be more than enough.
+But for a cosy family dinner, a few pieces of garlic bread or a small portion of rice would be more than enough.

 Slow cooked Indian beef and potato curry- tender meat and potatoes cooked in spices to flavor the dry gravy. this rich curry just needs a few garlic naans, roti or paratha to serve as a meal. #curry #beef #indian #meal #lunch #dinner #glutenfree #meal # potato